Canviq MCP and AI Agent Integration Guide¶

 Overview¶

 The Canviq MCP server exposes every capability available in the dashboard as an MCP tool.
-Agents can create surveys, query PMF scores, stream responses in real time, and trigger automation workflows.
+Agents can create surveys, query PMF scores, list responses, and trigger automation workflows.
 All operations use the same authentication layer as the REST API.

 Server URL: https://canviq.app/api/mcp